Cattle ranchers sue to return country-of-origin labeling

-SPOKANE, Wash. – Ranchers on Monday sued the U.S. Department of Agriculture, seeking a return of labels that clearly identify meat produced in other countries and imported to the United States.
+SPOKANE, Wash.
+(AP) — Ranchers on Monday sued the U.S. Department of Agriculture, seeking to force meat to again be labeled if it's produced in other countries and imported to the United States.

 Continue Reading Below